Concepts

 Our Managed Kubernetes Offerings

-Cloud Temple offers two distinct offerings to meet your container orchestration needs:
+Cloud Temple offers two distinct solutions to meet your container orchestration needs:

-- Managed Core Kubernetes: A minimalist product that provides you with a robust and secure Kubernetes foundation, based on cutting-edge open-source components.
+- Managed Core Kubernetes : A minimalist product that provides you with a robust and secure Kubernetes foundation, built on cutting-edge open-source components.
 It is ideal for expert teams looking to build their own custom platform.

-- Managed Kubernetes: A complete, out-of-the-box solution that includes a full stack of tools for networking, security, storage, continuous deployment, observability, backup, and cost management.
+- Managed Kubernetes : A comprehensive, out-of-the-box solution that includes a full stack of tools for networking, security, storage, continuous deployment, observability, backup, and cost management.

 | Component | Managed Core Kubernetes | Managed Kubernetes |